At the conclave

 and those who asked for an uncompromising implementation of religious precepts in the handling of State affairs: these cardinals were called zelanti after the Zealots, members of an ancient

-Jewish sect aiming at establishing a theocracy and at resisting the Romans and the Hellenisation of their country.
+Jewish sect aiming at establishing a theocracy and at resisting the Romans and the Hellenization of their country.
 The zelanti eventually managed to elect Cardinal Annibale della Genga, one of

 their candidates; he belonged to a provincial noble family and he chose to be called Pope Leo XII.

-Pope Leo XII replaced Cardinal Consalvi with Cardinal Della Somaglia and he implemented policies aimed at enforcing a theocratic society: he reorganised the parish churches of Rome and he asked parish priests to report to the police those who did not regularly fulfil their religious duties; he reintroduced the obligation for the Jews to attend meetings where they were preached to about the benefits of converting; he restricted the sale of wine; he called a Jubilee Year in 1825 and for that year theatre performances and parties were forbidden; he suspended a smallpox vaccination program on the assumption that it altered the natural balance of life and death.
+He replaced Cardinal Consalvi with Cardinal Della Somaglia and he implemented policies aimed at enforcing a theocratic society: he reorganised the parish churches of Rome and he asked parish priests to report those who did not regularly fulfil their religious duties to the police; he reintroduced the obligation for the Jews to attend meetings where they were preached to about the benefits of converting; he restricted the sale of wine; he called a Jubilee Year in 1825 and for that year theatre performances and parties were forbidden; he suspended a smallpox vaccination program on the assumption that it altered the natural balance of life and death.

 Prince Klemens von Metternich, Prime Minister of the Austrian Emperor, promoted an alliance (the Holy Alliance) with Russia and Prussia which was aimed at preventing any resurgence of revolution in Europe; the members of the alliance felt they had the right to military intervene to support other European monarchs who were facing unrest.
 In France King Charles X tried to restore the pomp of the Ancien Régime (Old Government, the political and social system which existed in France before the Revolution) and set up a rigid control of the press.

-Pope Leo XII tried to eradicate secret societies calling for constitutional rights: the most famous one was Carboneria, the name of which was a reference to the jargon used by its members which was based on that of the coal trade (carbone = coal): in 1825 two supporters of Carboneria were beheaded in Piazza del Popolo and in that same year in the northern provinces of the Papal State more than 500 assumed members of secret societies were sentenced to many years of prison and some of them to life imprisonment.
+Pope Leo XII tried to eradicate secret societies calling for constitutional rights: the most famous one was Carboneria, the name of which was a reference to the jargon used by its members which was based on that of the coal trade (carbone = coal): in 1825 Angelo Tarchini and Leonida Montanari, two members of Carboneria were beheaded in Piazza del Popolo and in that same year in the northern provinces of the Papal State more than 500 assumed members of secret societies were sentenced to many years of jail and some of them to life imprisonment.